Jirapatz/botTest_V2/README.md

-# crypto-bot-basic
-"Cryptocurrency Trading Bot with a User Interface in Python" Udemy Course
+Cryptocurrency Trading Bot with a User Interface in Python